 Using our body mass index calculator

-At the top of our BMI calculator are your height and weight, naturally.
-Plug in those values, and you'll instantly have your BMI, and your BMI Prime (see above).
+At the top of our BMI calculator are fields for you to plug in your height and weight.
+Plug in these values, and you'll instantly have your BMI, your BMI Prime (see above) and a little message telling you what range you fall into.

-If you're overweight and want to know how much you'll have to lose exactly to get back into a healthy range, you can do that too.
+If you're overweight and want to know exactly how much you'll have to lose to get into the healthy range, you can do that too.
 Leave your height and weight in the boxes where they are, and type "0.9" into the BMI Prime box.
 Your weight and BMI will adjust themselves.

 Tip: If your height box adjusts itself when you change other boxes, you'll need to lock it.
 Click the right hand panel of the box and select the lock icon to hold that figure in place while you play with the values in other boxes.
 That is... unless you plan on growing taller!